elmtree-askmo/cloudcannon-app/content/learn/nursing/explain-the-mechanism-of-emulsification-and-its-importance-in-digestion.md

 url: /learn/nursing/questions/explain-the-mechanism-of-emulsification-and-its-importance-in-digestion
 score: -1.0
 related_article1:
-    id: 168825
+    id: 168818
-    title: What are the characteristics of non-polar molecules and their role in lipid transport?
+    title: >-
+        How do epithelial cells interact with micelles during lipid absorption?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-characteristics-of-nonpolar-molecules-and-their-role-in-lipid-transport
+    url: /learn/nursing/questions/how-do-epithelial-cells-interact-with-micelles-during-lipid-absorption
 related_article2:
-    id: 168818
+    id: 168824
-    title: How do epithelial cells interact with micelles during lipid absorption?
+    title: >-
+        How are chylomicrons transported through the lymphatic vessels?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-epithelial-cells-interact-with-micelles-during-lipid-absorption
+    url: /learn/nursing/questions/how-are-chylomicrons-transported-through-the-lymphatic-vessels
 related_article3:
-    id: 168818
+    id: 168821
-    title: How do epithelial cells interact with micelles during lipid absorption?
+    title: >-
+        What is the role of the smooth endoplasmic reticulum in the reassembly of lipids?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-epithelial-cells-interact-with-micelles-during-lipid-absorption
+    url: /learn/nursing/questions/what-is-the-role-of-the-smooth-endoplasmic-reticulum-in-the-reassembly-of-lipids
 related_article4:
-    id: 168821
+    id: 168819
+    title: >-
-    title: What is the role of the smooth endoplasmic reticulum in the reassembly of lipids?
+        Describe the structure and function of lacteals in the lymphatic system.
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-smooth-endoplasmic-reticulum-in-the-reassembly-of-lipids
+    url: /learn/nursing/questions/describe-the-structure-and-function-of-lacteals-in-the-lymphatic-system
 related_article5:
-    id: 168825
+    id: 168819
-    title: What are the characteristics of non-polar molecules and their role in lipid transport?
+    title: >-
+        Describe the structure and function of lacteals in the lymphatic system.
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-characteristics-of-nonpolar-molecules-and-their-role-in-lipid-transport
+    url: /learn/nursing/questions/describe-the-structure-and-function-of-lacteals-in-the-lymphatic-system
 ---

 &nbsp;